NMLS Scraper — Mortgage Loan Originators, Lenders & Branches avatar

 Can I run on a schedule?
 Yes — Apify Schedules.
 Recommended cadence: weekly for license-renewal monitoring, monthly for full portfolio refreshes, on-demand for fraud / pre-onboarding lookups.

 How does this handle the Cloudflare block and BotDetect CAPTCHA?
 One CAPTCHA solve at session warmup, then session cookies carry the rest of the run.
-CapSolver is the default solver (~$0.0004/solve, amortized to fractions of a cent per record at typical run sizes).
-Two-Captcha and Anti-Captcha are one-line drop-in alternatives.
+Solving is handled for you and already priced into the per-run cost — no key or setup on your side.
+(Under the hood the default solver is CapSolver; if you fork the open source, Two-Captcha and Anti-Captcha are one-line drop-in alternatives.)

 MCP / agentic support?
 Planned for v1.2.
 The actor's input shape is already designed to be MCP-packaged with no breaking changes — AI agents will be able to call it as a tool for live MLO verification.